Who Invented Video Games ? : The History Of Video Arcade Games | Visual Timeline

 Reader notes : There are numerous debates over who created the "first video game", with answers depending on how the term "first" is defined.
 The evolution of video games represents a web of different industries, including scientific, computer, amusement, military and consumer electronics.
 BMIGaming has attempted, after months of research and study, to present what we believe is the most accurate recounting of early to modern video arcade game history below

-Thefoundation for the first video games were created by using early CRT (Cathode Ray Tube) technology, based in US missile defense systems developed in the late 1940s.
-Some of these programs were adapted into other simple games during the 1950s.
-By the late 1950s, more computer video games were developed by defense contractor workers, while gradually increasing in their sophistication and complexity.
+Thefoundation for the first video games ever created was the Cathode Ray Tube or CRT.
+Some of these early tubes, used by missile defense systems starting in the late 1940's were adapted into simple "video" games during the 50s.
+By the late 1950s, more complex video games using CRT tubes were developed by defense based workers, while gradually increasing their level of sophistication.

 Early Cathode Ray Tube (CRT), 1940's